How to enable hardware virtualization in UEFI (BIOS) on Windows 11

 2. Confirm the key that opens the firmware during boot.
 (You must do this quickly.)

 3. Press the suggested key multiple times to enter the UEFI.
-Typically, you have to press the ESC, Delete, or one of the Function keys (F1, F2, F10, F12, etc.).
+Typically, you must press the ESC, Delete, or one of the Function keys (F1, F2, F10, F12, etc.).

 Boot enter UEFI firmware

-4. Open the Configuration, Security, or Advanced page (the page’s name will depend on your motherboard manufacturer).
+4. Open the Configuration, Security, or Advanced page (the name of the page will depend on your motherboard manufacturer).

 7. Save the UEFI (BIOS) settings (usually by pressing the F10 key).

-After you complete the steps, the virtualization feature will enable on the computer.
+After you complete the steps, the computer will enable the virtualization feature.

 It’s important to note that many people still refer to UEFI as BIOS (Basic Input Output System).
 However, BIOS is an older firmware type that was replaced by UEFI.
-Windows 11 only supports the UEFI firmware type, which is the reason this guide only focuses on accessing the modern firmware type.
+Windows 11 only supports the UEFI firmware type, so this guide only focuses on accessing the modern firmware type.

 If you use VirtualBox, you don’t need to enable this technology in the firmware.
 You only need to enable the “Virtual Machine Platform” feature on Windows 11.